- 3.1.1 Determinant

 The codomain of the implied function is the real line $\mathbb{R}$, or the interval of the entire real line $(-\infty,\infty)$.

-The dependent variable $y$ represents an output from the codomain and the value of the output can be computed from the equation
+The dependent variable $y$ represents an output in the codomain and the value of the output can be computed using the equation.

 $$ y = f(x) = \sqrt{9 - x^2} $$